gurdiga/xo-failed/README.md

 TODO:
 -----

+* extend button
+* hide options on click outside: on open body.one('click', hide)
 * static/with options/with suggestions
-* hide options on click outside

 Causality